Peter Scherf founded his doll factory in the "Town of Toys" Sonneberg,

 Germany in 1879, when Peter passed away in 1887 the company was divided

-amongst family members, who continued to provide bisque dolls,
+amongst family members, including his widow Marie Aschenbach, who continued to provide bisque dolls,

 many for the American market, well into the 1920s.